Individual appointments with the CCD are available to support students and alumni with career-related concerns and questions.

 Anytime Resume Feedback with VMock

-Inventories can be particularly useful in helping you sort out a direction and in identifying your skills, interests, values, and motivations.
+Inventories can be useful in helping you identify your skills, interests, values, and motivations.
 Our career counselors offer the following assessments and will carefully go over the results with you.

 Myers-Briggs Type Indicator (MBTI)